jarenal/mvc-framework/README.md

 # Welcome!

-This is a test project using a basic MVC Framework and implementing a basic Dependencies Injection Container, both created from scratch.
+This is a test project using a basic MVC Framework, a basic Template Engine and a basic Dependencies Injection Container, all of them created from scratch.

 ## Setup